 Building Your Board Development Committee

-- Toolkit for building a strong committee – one of the components for knowing why and where to spend board development funds.
+• Toolkit for building a strong committee and a strong board development committee is one of the components for knowing why, how, and where for board development expenses

 Imagine Canada

-- For some boards, a discussion as to why this is a volunteer role is critical to understanding need for policy and procedures regarding reimbursement for pre-approved expenses and planned expenses for board meeting costs such as meals and child care.
+• This may support your board’s discussion regarding the need for policy and procedures for the reimbursement of pre-approved expenses and planned expenses for board meeting costs such as refreshments, transportation, and family care.

-- While this is not directly applicable to BC public library boards, which operate according the BC Library Act, there are important points made regarding the need for a board development plan that is aligned with organizational priorities, supports individual trustee development and board success, and is purposeful in the use of organizational funds for board expenses.
+• brief points regarding the need for a board development plan that is aligned with organizational priorities, supports individual trustee development and board success, and is purposeful in the use of organizational funds for board expenses.

 Board Policies